alanorwick/mosaic/README.md

 # Nectar MOSAIC
-Nectar MOSAIC is a copilot for use developers who use Kubernetes.
-It automates workflows, helps with root cause analyses, and always explains how and why it does things, so you get better at Kubernetes too.
+Nectar MOSAIC is a copilot for developers who use Kubernetes.
+It automates workflows, helps with root cause analyses, and always explains how and why it does things.

 ![Logo][mosaic-banner]